 Autonomous thyroid adenoma pre-therapy (a), (b) and post-therapy (c).

 Thyroid scintigraphy shows (a) pathological radionuclide uptake in the left lobe with suppression of the paranodular tissue and pathological uptake; these are typical features of a decompensated autonomous adenoma.
 Colour-duplex sonography (b) shows a typical nodule with increased vascularisation at the edges, mixed echogenic, largely isoechoic.
-12 months after radioiodine therapy with 1500 MBq J131 adenoma function was eliminated; uptake was identical on both sides; TSH-equivalent.
+12 months after radioiodine therapy with 1500 MBq J131 adenoma function was eliminated; uptake was identical on both sides; TSH-equivalent. health insurers.

-Sequence scintigraphy of the kidney (99mTc MAG3) in a patient with hydronephrosis (a) and a patient with reduced kidney function (b).
-Sequence scintigraphy of the kidney (a) in a female patient with, which is usually successfully treated with furosemide. (b) Patient with incidentally detected right kidney atrophy shows a horizontal curve after normal perfusion, no response to furosemide therapy - this indicates isosthenuria with reduced specific gravity.
-In both patients, the left kidney (red curve) is normal in function and excretion. health insurers.
 That's impossible in private practice.
 The health insurers' reimbursement parameters for PET-CT exams are clearly defined and adhered to.
 Lung cancer, for example, is usually imaged with PET-CT and the insurers reimburse.
-However, the Federal Joint Committee, the relevant non-government body, decided that the costs will only reimbursed if the exam is performed in a certified lung cancer centre with the cooperation of surgeons, oncologists and radiotherapists.
+'However, the Federal Joint Committee, the relevant non-government body, decided that the costs will only reimbursed if the exam is performed in a certified lung cancer centre with the cooperation of surgeons, oncologists and radiotherapists.
 Thus a number of clinical specialists are needed, such as thoracic surgeons, and tumour boards must be established to discuss the case.
 In a practice this is close to impossible, unless you negotiate many cooperation agreements with hospitals, which then send the patients to your practice.'
 Do you face many other issues that were never contemplated when working in the hospital?
 'Yes, exactly: I learn a lot with all the new and different cases.
 The two-pronged approach in Germany with a practice-based and a hospitalbased segment creates a multitude of referral, exam and treatment paths.
 Most patients in practices are referred there by other office-based physicians whilst, in a hospital, you mostly see in-patients - unless the hospital has an out-patient department and thus treats in- as well as out-patients.'
-Are there turf wars between hospital radiologist and those in prac-
+Are there turf wars between hospital radiologist and those in practices?

 'There are patients, particularly those who need a bone scintigraphy, who are imaged in hospital although it would be better if they were referred to a practice: practices can often offer appointments much quicker and are closer to the patients' place of residence, so patients can be treated in a familiar environment.
-But there are colleagues in emergency and time, no weekend duty, better pay. out-patient departments who prefer having the exams performed entirely by the in-house team.'
-Do you prefer working in hospital or in a practice?
+But there out-patient departments who prefer having the exams performed entirely by the in-house team.'

+A medical graduate in 1995, Dietmar Do you prefer working in bospital or in a practice?

 'That's a difficult question because there are advantages and drawbacks to both.
 I'd like to have more time for our patients because, as a physician, one of the main reasons to work in a practice is patient contact, particularly in diagnostic radiology.
 As senior resident in a hospital you often only interpret MRI or CT images without ever having seen the patient, but in a practice many exams are scheduled per physician, so you have three to six minutes to talk to a patient.
 This is just not enough time to communicate a diagnosis that might change the patient's life.

 However, you do get used to the advantages of a practice very quickly and take them for granted: no over-